๐Ÿ Home ๐Ÿ“ฐ AI News ๐Ÿ› AI Tools ๐ŸŽ“ Tutorials ๐Ÿ’ผ AI Careers โ„น️ About

 Apple's New Siri is Coming in 2026 — And It's Powered by Google's AI (Not Apple's)

-🍎 Apple just paid Google $1.5 billion per year to power the new Siri.
-The company that said "we never need Google" is now completely depending on it.
-Here's everything happening — and why it matters to YOU.
+๐ŸŽ Apple just paid Google $1.5 billion per year to power the new Siri.
+The company that built its entire identity around doing everything independently is now depending on its biggest competitor for its most important feature.
+Here is everything happening — and why it matters to you.

 The Siri You Know Is Dead